ethitter/WP-Revisions-Control/readme.txt

 Why is this helpful?
 Revisions are stored in the database, and if many are stored, can cause bloat.
 This bloat may lead to slower queries, which can have a noticeable performance impact.
 The value of these revisions also depends on what is being tracked.
 For example, I may want to store every revision of the posts I write, but only desire to keep the latest five versions of each page on my site.
 Starting in WordPress 3.6, this control is available.
 WordPress doesn’t provide a native interface to specify revisions quantities, so I wrote this quick plugin to do so.

+Thanks to Maria Ramos at [WebHostingHub](http://www.webhostinghub.com/), the plugin is also available in Spanish.
+Many thanks to her for her efforts!

 **Development is over on GitHub: https://github.com/ethitter/WP-Revisions-Control.**

 == Installation ==